EdouardVilain-Git/EdouardVilain-M2-DSBA/README.md

 - **Duration:** 1 week.
 - **Group Size:** 4.
 - **Project Description:** A Hackathon organized by Eleven Strategy to ensure worksite safety by "utilizing Computer Vision technology".
 We were asked to develop a convolutional model to detect workers on worksites and use it to produce an on-site security protocol.
-- **Final Result:** We used worksite annotated images to train Facebook's Detectron2.
-The model was transfer learned and produced extremely satisfying results in practice.
+- **Final Result:** We used worksite annotated images to train Facebook's Detectron2 and YOLOv5.
+The models were transfer learned and produced extremely satisfying results in practice.
 We then created an API on Streamlit that would identify workers in real-time by processing on-site security camera images.
 Alerts would be sent when workers were detected in an unsual zone of the worksite.
 - **Ranking:** 2nd Place.

 ### [3.
 Corporate Research Project - Sensitive Pen for Dysgraphia Detection](https://github.com/EdouardVilain-Git/EdouardVilain-M2-DSBA/tree/main/1.%20Company%20Projects%20and%20Challenges/Corporate%20Research%20Project) <a name="crp"></a>